mirumee/satchless/doc/item.rst

 .. method:: Item.get_price(**kwargs)

-   Returns a :class:`prices.Price` object representing the price of the priceable.
+   Returns a :class:`prices.Money` or :class:`prices.TaxedMoney` object representing the price of the priceable.

    The default implementation passes all keyword arguments to :meth:`get_price_per_item`.
 Override to implement discounts and such.